 Compressors driven by gas turbines and reciprocating gas engines enable pressurised gas transport.
-These turbines and engines produces combustion emissions, including CO_2 and CH_4 .
-CH_4 and a small amount of CO_2 is released during the laying of gas transport pipelines and during maintenance activities.
+These turbines and engines produce combustion emissions, including CO_2 and CH_4 .
+Fugitive emissions of CH_4 and a small amount of CO_2 emissions are released from leakages of equipment as flanges, connections and valves and during maintenance activities.